 During my time as a nanny I started working with and supporting friends and friends of friends, specifically during those first few months of new baby at home.
 I have seen the isolation a family can face, the million non-medical questions they feel their pediatrician doesn’t have time to discuss (or they feel silly asking).
 Families, especially during the first year, need emotional and physical support.
 I see Moms needing someone to encourage them, offer them reassurance and confidence that they are doing things perfectly for their family.
 I have seen Dads needing tasks and encouragement on how to support his wife and new baby, including tips on practical 101 of diaper changing and bottle feeding.
 So I decided to get more training to walk through the journey with parents — supporting them through labor and into the first year of baby’s life.
 My heart beat it to be there for, empower, and encourage a family in what works best for their nuclear unit; to become “a person trained to provide advice, information, emotional support, and physical comfort to a mother before, during, and just after childbirth*” aka a Doula.

-When I am not working as a nanny or with clients, you can find me reading a good book, out on a walking trail with my pup, or introducing my west coast husband to Buffalo staples as he gets acclimated to our city of good neighbors, or hanging out with my awesome Mom, mentor, and friend.
+When I am not working with birth or postpartum clients, you can find me reading a good book, out on a walking trail with my pup, cuddling our baby girl, or introducing my west coast husband to Buffalo staples as he gets acclimated to our city of good neighbors, or hanging out with my awesome Mom, mentor, and friend.

 Trainings and Certificates:

 Nanny Jamboree Conference, 2016

 Newborn Care Specialist, 2015

 Fast forward 16 years and I was able to finally get my Labor Doula training.
 I partnered with an organization called SonRays working mainly with single moms, international college students, and young couples.